8. Appendix

 8.1.
 Initial charge procedure without BMS

 If, for a specific reason, the initial charge procedure needs to be performed without a BMS, this is the procedure for it.
-Please note that this is not something we recommend because this process can be risky.
-A supervisor must be present, who will need to watch their phone continuously for hours as the battery cell voltages must be checked continuously to safeguard that the voltage of the highest cell never exceeds 4V.
+This procedure is for charging a single battery only.
+Please note that this is not something we recommend because this process is risky.
+This procedure must only be conducted under constant supervision.
+A constant VictronConnect session must be open to monitor the cell voltages at all times.
+Cell voltages can rise very quickly as they approach full charge, so the person supervising may need to intervene immediately to prevent a dangerous cell over-voltage scenario.
+A cell should never exceed 4V.

 Warning

 Charging without BMS is not the preferred method.
-It can be risky, and a supervisor must be present at all times.
+It is risky, and a supervisor must be present at all times.

 Recommended charger settings when performing an initial charge without a BMS WARNING: Use these settings only during the initial charge process | ||||||